Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You lose a client’s important documents.
 Your policy may pay to replace any documents or information you lost out of negligence.

-How can I save money on professional liability insurance?
+How to save on professional liability coverage

 The following particulars may help you save money with PLI coverage: